axioned/handbook/src/content/docs/Processes/Testing/overview.md

 | P1–Critical            | Specific functionality is completely unavailable, severely corrupted or degraded for a large number of users | 1.
 File loads necessary for pricing or product management are not loading<br>2.
 Cannot make updates from the content management system administration module<br>3.
 User registration process is not working<br>4.
 Broken search |
 | P2 – Major             | Functionality failure with a workaround available in place                 | 1.
 Features or functionalities are unavailable as desired but workaround is available<br>2.
 Third-party integrations are working, but failing occasionally |
 | P3–Minor               | Minor business functionality failure with little or no end-user impact.
 Default issue prioritization in Google sheet/JIRA. | 1.
 User interface anomalies occur but these do not prevent end-users from using the Site/App<br>2.
 Files are missing from a secure FTP Site/App or other drop-off processes which do not impact delivery of business services |

+## Test Cases

+TODO: Add image

+Based on tool sets used, these can be setup in Google Sheets.
+Alternatively, we can help set these up on platforms like Confluence, TestRail or similar platforms.

 ## Testing Strategies